 Array

-The Array type in Mongoose is used to store lists of values.
-Arrays can contain any data, including strings, numbers, or objects.
+The Array type stores lists of values.
+Arrays can contain any data type, including strings, numbers, or objects.
 For example, an array might store tags for a blog post, a list of friends in a social network, or multiple email addresses for a contact.
-Mongoose allows arrays to be deeply nested and supports built-in modification methods, such as adding or removing items, pushing new values, or filtering elements.
-This type can represent structured, list-based data in applications.
+Mongoose allows arrays to be deeply nested and supports built-in modification methods such as adding or removing items, pushing new values, or filtering elements.

-The Array can contain subdocuments to nest entire objects within a single document.
-It is useful when a single record requires related yet independent data, such as product reviews, comments on a post, or order items in an e-commerce application.
+Arrays can also contain subdocuments, which lets you nest entire objects within a single document.
+This is useful when a record requires related but independent data, such as product reviews, comments on a post, or line items in an order.

 Example: